Rayanworkout/PDFGen/README.md

 # PDFGen

-A simple tool to generate PDFs from HTML templates using Jinja2.
+A simple CLI tool to generate PDFs from standard HTML files or Jinja2 templates.

+Jinja is a templating language for Python that allows you to easily use variables, loops, and conditions in your HTML files.

-This can be used to generate invoices, reports, rent receipts, etc.
+This tool can be used to generate invoices, reports, rent receipts, etc.

-Supports everything a regular html/css page would support, including bootstrap, tailwind, images, tables, etc.
+Just clone the repo, create your html file inside the `templates` directory and run the script.

+You can also add a css file along with your html file.

 ## Installation